Scipo/Abuseipdb_Ipcheck/IPCheckerScr/README.md

 Ipchecker is a Python script for checking if an IP address is malicious or not.

-The script uses AbuseIPDB api and registration on [AbuseIPDB](https://www.abuseipdb.com/) is required.
+The script uses a api key and registration on [AbuseIPDB](https://www.abuseipdb.com/) is required.

 ## Installation